 • behaved in a way that has harmed a child, or may have harmed a child;

 • possibly committed a criminal offence against or related to a child; or

 • behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children.

 Employers have a duty of care to their employees.
 They should ensure they provide effective support for anyone facing an allegation and provide the employee with a named contact if they are suspended.
 It is essential that any allegation of abuse made against a member of staff is dealt with very quickly, in a fair and consistent way that provides effective protection for the child/young person and at the same time supports the person who is the subject of the allegation.

-Allegations of abuse from a staff member towards any learner should be reported to the Senior Designated Safeguarding Lead as soon as possible.
-The Senior Designated Safeguarding Lead will follow the guidelines set out in 'Working Together to Safeguard Children 2018’ and 'part 4 of Keeping Children Safe in Education 2021’' and seek advice from the Local Authority Designated Officer (DO) or Safeguarding Adults services (London Borough of Richmond upon Thames).
-The Senior Designated Safeguarding Lead will take appropriate action following the advice of the DO.
+Allegations of abuse from a staff member towards any learner should be reported to the Senior Designated Safeguarding Lead as soon as possible, who will then inform the Directors.
+The Senior Designated Safeguarding Lead will follow the guidelines set out in

 Where a staff member feels unable to raise an issue within Hawk Training or feels that their genuine concerns are not being address, other whistleblowing channels may be open to them.